 Pressure check the installation pipework for gas soundness.
 In the United Kingdom check in accordance with the current edition of BS6891.
-In the Republic of Ireland refer to the current edition of IS 813 "Domestic gas installations".
+In the Republic of Ireland check in accordance with the rules in force.

-6.4 Radiants installation.
+6.4 Radiants Installation

 Important: Fit the radiants ensuring that their rear face rests against the horizontal ribs in the rear panel.
 There will be a small gap between their bottom front edges and the retaining channel at the front of the radiant box.